 Make a Connection with Pet Therapy

 In 1982, Hinsdale Humane Society began caring for humans in addition to pets with the introduction of our pet therapy programs.
-Our first program, Pet-a-Pet, sends trained owners and their approved pets to nursing homes and retirement communities.
-In 2005, we added R.E.A.D. ® (Reading Education Assistance Dogs).
-In this program, our teams of trained owners and their Delta-registered dogs visit libraries, schools, and after school programs to work with children on reading skills.
-And in 2011, we are introducing C.A.R.e (Canine Assisted Rehabilitation).
-In this program, trained owners and their Delta-registered dogs visit the Adventist Paulson Pediatric Rehabilitation Center to help children with physical rehabilitation.
+Our first program, Pet-a-Pet, sends trained owners and their approved pets to nursing homes, retirement and assisted living facilities, and adult day care..
+In 2006, we added R.E.A.D. ® (Reading Education Assistance Dogs).
+In this program, our teams of trained owners and their Delta/Pet Partner-registered animals visit libraries, schools, and other learning programs to work with children on reading skills.
+And in 2011, we introduced CARe (Canine Assisted Rehabilitation).
+In this program, trained owners and their Delta/Pet Partner-registered dogs (dogs only for this program) visit the Paulson Pediatric Rehabilitation Center of Adventist Hinsdale Hospital to help children with physical rehabilitation.

 Benefits of Pet Therapy